 Duration: about 9 hours

 Passing through various landscape of the heartland of China, a daytime high speed train connects Hong Kong and Beijing, two international mega-cities, much closer and easier in the most up-to-date way.
-The upcoming Beijing Hong Kong high speed trains are estimated to officially put into use in the autumn of 2018, on the extension line of Beijing Guangzhou High Speed Railway.
-By then, travelers can get to Hong Kong from Beijing within 9 hours via Guangzhou and Shenzhen without complicated transfer and custom procedures.
-And it will take only 14 minutes to get to Hong Kong by Shenzhen Futian and less than 1hours from Guangzhou to Hong Kong.
-The new rail line will also offer convenient transfer from Hong Kong to Guilin, Guiyang, Kunming and Nanning and lots of other cities in mainland China.
+The newly connected Beijing Hong Kong High Speed Railway has been put into use in the autumn of 2018, on the extension line of Beijing Guangzhou High Speed Railway.
+Now, travelers can get to Hong Kong from Beijing within 9 hours via Guangzhou and Shenzhen without complicated transfer and custom procedures.
+And it takes only 14 minutes to get to Hong Kong by Shenzhen Futian and less than 1 hour from Guangzhou to Hong Kong.
+The new rail line also offers convenient transfer from Hong Kong to Guilin, Guiyang, Kunming and Nanning and lots of other cities in mainland China.

 Railway Stations: Beijing South (北京南站) - Harbin West Station (哈尔滨西站)

 Distance: 1,331 km/827 miles